U.S. politics clash with reality over China currency

 Already the Obama administration has shifted the focus of U.S.-China economic relations away from the currency and more toward the thornier issues of reducing hidden subsidies that make it difficult for U.S. firms to compete for business in China's vast government contracts market.
 It has also pressed to end rules that require U.S. companies to hand over intellectual property by registering their patents in China.

 At the same time, Washington is bringing more trade cases against Beijing and consistently has refused to use its twice yearly foreign exchange report to name China a currency manipulator.
-The next report is due on Sunday, although the release is regularly delayed.
+The next report was due on Sun day, but the U.S. Treasury delayed its release until after a series of international meetings take place.

 U.S. Treasury Secretary Timothy Geithner continues to call for more yuan appreciation.
 But he too sees a change and told Congress last month the playing field is starting to move in favor of the United States.
 "We are seeing a very promising shift in the relative competitive position of our economies," he said.